Magento vs WooCommerce: Which Is Better?

-If we look at BuiltWith.com - a site that scans the entire web and looks at what eCommerce platforms websites use - WooCommerce is prominent with some very well brands but those that aren’t as eCommerce centric as you'll notice with Magento.
+If we look at BuiltWith.com - a site that scans the entire web and looks at what eCommerce platforms websites use - WooCommerce is prominent with some very well-known brands albeit not ones that are as eCommerce-centric as you'll notice with Magento.

-Magento and Magento Enterprise's live websites, are made up of large globally known brands like Bed Bath and Beyond, Nintendo, Top Shop, The Grommet, NineWest.
-Stores that are huge with a large focus on eCommerce.
+Magento and Magento Enterprise's long list of websites are made up of large globally-known brands like Bed Bath and Beyond, Nintendo, Top Shop, The Grommet, NineWest, and many, many more.
+These are absolutely massive stores that have a large focus on eCommerce.

-So with that being said, if you have more financial resources, advanced technical skills and knowledge, or access to these, then Magento is for you.
+With that being said, if you have more financial resources, advanced technical skills and knowledge (or access to these), then Magento is probably the best choice.
 They offer more out-the-box features, and their extensions are everything you can possibly hope for and more.

 If you still have questions, be sure to reach out to us.
 We're here to help.

 You may also be interested in these other eCommerce platform comparisons we've done:

 - Shopify vs. WooCommerce

 Migrating from WooCommerce to Magento (or Vice Versa)

 In case you’re reading this comparison of Magento and WooCommerce because you’re thinking of migrating from one to the other, it’s definitely worth considering a couple factors.